dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/mentor.md

 ---

-:construction: Under construction :construction:

-- **Muhammed Gorunnen**: Elite master's program internship student working on relating structural properties of neural circuits to their responses to optogenetic perturbations.
+- **Muhammed Gorunnen**: **internship student** at the Elite Master of Science in Neuroengineering program worked on revealing **func- tional and structural properties of brain circuits** from their **responses to optogenetic perturbations**, reconciling experimental observations collected from mouse Layer 2/3 in V1.
 Here is my project description: [online doc](https://docs.google.com/document/d/e/2PACX-1vTI2byp9fnnuiosfPm0uNUoZ5ktqxUwVty-m0DkNqHk1dMM5oqWXcRevCsOTA9DtG6sVDuRka1J2IqG/pub) and here is his [presentation](https://drive.google.com/file/d/111LEU1VtoUKUwI3WLtEabE1KkoBI4d5y/view?usp=share_link).

-- **Pablo Crespo**:

-- **Raul Adell Segarra**:
+**[completed: Aug.
+2023 - Nov.
+2023]**

+- **Pablo Crespo**: **Master’s thesis student** enrolled in the Biomedical Computing program at the Technical University of Munich.
+Co- supervised with Dr. Matt Getz, Pablo focuses on formulating **biologically plausible plasticity rules** for learning cognitive tasks with low-dimensional representations in the neural space.
+Here is one of the posters Pablo presented [Bernstein Conference 2024](https://www.world-wide.org/bernstein-24/shaping-low-rank-recurrent-neural-9e3c69df/).
+ **[completed: Oct.
+2023 - Aug.
+2024]**

+- **Raul Adell Segarra**: **Master’s thesis student** ( Erasmus exchange student from the Advanced Mathematics and Mathematical Engi- neering program of the Technical University of Catalonia, Spain ).
+Co-supervised with Dr. Dylan Festa, Raul explored the dynamics of spike timing-dependent plasticity on Nonlinear Hawkes Networks through both numerical simulations and analytical calcula- tions.
+Here is one of the posters Raul presented [Bernstein Conference 2024](https://www.world-wide.org/bernstein-24/plasticity-driven-circuit-self-organization-afecdc22/).
+ **[completed: Sep.
+2023 - May 2024]**